bevy-procedural/modelling/README.md

 -   ¹) Time for the triangulation on a Intel i7-12700K (single threaded).
 Run the benchmarks using `cargo bench --features benchmarks`.
 -   ²) FPS when rendering 100 large, transparent instances with the bevy 0.14.2 pbr shader on a Nvidia GeForce RTX 4060 Ti in Full HD.
 See `cargo run --example fps_bench --profile release --features="example_deps"`.
 For the non-Delaunay algorithms, the rendering time deteriorates for the larger circles since the edge length is not minimized causing significant overdraw.

-## Hierarchy of Traits

-The availability of algorithms and operations for different mesh data structures is represented by traits.
-For example, the `Transformable` trait implements methods such as `translate` and `rotate` and the `MakePrismatoid` trait implements methods such as `insert_pyramid` or `insert_cube`.
-There are also supertraits such as `Open2Manifold` that combine multiple traits for easier use.
-For a full list of traits and their implementations, see the [documentation](https://docs.rs/procedural_modelling).

-## Hierarchy of Traits

-The availability of algorithms and operations for different mesh data structures is represented by traits.
-For example, the `Transformable` trait implements methods such as `translate` and `rotate` and the `MakePrismatoid` trait implements methods such as `insert_pyramid` or `insert_cube`.
-There are also supertraits such as `Open2Manifold` that combine multiple traits for easier use.
-For a full list of traits and their implementations, see the [documentation](https://docs.rs/procedural_modelling).

 ## Supported Bevy Versions